oracle/macaron/docs/source/index.rst

    * - ``mcn_provenance_derived_commit_1``
      - **Provenance derived commit** - Check if the analysis target's commit matches the commit in the provenance.
      - If there is no commit, this check will fail.
+   * - ``mcn_repo_verification_1``
+     - **Source version controlled** - Check if every change to the source is tracked in a version control system.
+     - If the claimed source repository provenance made by a package is not verified, this check will fail.
+If no claim of a source repository could be found or the build system is not supported, the result of the check will be "unknown".

 ****************************************************************************************
 Macaron checks that report integrity issues but do not map to SLSA requirements directly